 June Stark, R.N., B.S.N., M.Ed., is director of case management, quality support services at Tufts Medical Center in Boston, and an associate consultant for The Center of Case Management in Natick, Massachusetts.

 William Stone for the last forty years has helped individuals with career decision making, especially adults re-careering at the mid-point of their working lives.
 Bill received his doctorate from Vanderbilt University where he focused his research on career development issues.
 He is a National Certified Career Counselor (NCCC).
 He is the co-author of Beginning the Career Exploration System and The Career Exploration System, published by AGS.
-During his career he has authored numerous career related articles, a commercially successful workbook series and given presentations at state and national conference including the key note at National Interactive Television Conference, The National Career Development Conference in Chicago, and the National Consultation on Careers, Ottawa, Canada.
+During his career he has authored numerous career related articles, a commercially successful workbook series and given presentations at state and national conferences including the key note at National Interactive Television Conference, The National Career Development Conference in Chicago, and the National Consultation on Careers, Ottawa, Canada.
 His most recent book, Chaos Creativity, and Careers will be used during this workshop.

 Adam Taylor Esq., a founding member of Taylor, McCormack & Frame, LLC, practices in a variety of areas and assists employers state-wide.
 Adam advises and represents employers in all areas of labor and employment law and has successfully defended business, large and small, in both state and federal courts and frequently appears before federal and state administration agencies.

-Kay Whitmore, SPHR, ACC, is vice president of Human Resources at Acadia Insurance Company.
+Kay Whitmore, SPHR, SHRM-SCP, ACC, is vice president of Human Resources at Acadia Insurance Company.
 She has an extensive background in all aspects of HR, having worked with organizations during times of significant change impacting every aspect of the employment relationship - from employee benefits and compensation to employee relations.
 Kay is an Associate Certified Coach, a certified trainer in Crucial Conversations and in Social and Emotional Intelligence.
 She is a graduate of the Maine Development Foundation's Leadership Maine program and is a Portland Symphony Orchestra trustee.

 Melinda Zimmer-Rankin, R.N., M.S., CCRN, CSC, has many years' experience in critical care nursing and as a nurse educator.
 As founder of Nurse Consultant Services (NCS), she serves as a nurse consultant/educator for various health care agencies throughout New England.